 Some people don’t like the word faith.
 I can understand that.
 It’s rather unnerving having to trust something you can’t see.
 But the odd thing about faith, is that we exhibit it every day.
 Every time we sit in a chair we trust it will hold us.
 The one that always blows my mind is how a jumbo jet stays in the air with all that weight just because it has wings.
 But I exhibit faith each time I get on a plane trusting it will get me to my destination.

-Kind of like the bridge in the photo above.
-Taken in Shrewesbury, UK a number of years back, it perfectly illustrates what I’m talking about.
-I can’t see the building because of the bridge, but I know it’s there.
-I know it’s there because I saw it before moving to the spot I took the photo, and I know it’s there because I see the reflection.
-I could choose to not believe it is there, but I have the quandary of seeing the reflection and the memory of having seen it with my eyes.
+An image of a bridge I captured near Shrewsbury, England a number of years back perfectly illustrates what I’m talking about.
+I can’t see the church because of the bridge, but I know it’s there.
+I know it’s there because I see the reflection in the river, and I know because I saw it before moving to the spot where I took the photo.
+I could choose to not believe it is there, but I have the existential quandary of seeing the reflection and the memory of having seen it with my eyes.
 I have to take on faith (or simpler, I trust) that the building is there.
 Trust doesn’t seem so mysterious when we look at this image.
 How come it seems so mysterious when it comes to other things?

 Holding on to love is trusting that someone loves us even when they aren’t there currently to tell or show you.
 It took a while but I began to believe that my friends deeply loved me even when time had passed apart from them.
 I had faith they did.
 It was a game changer for me.